 Complete the UWM Graduate School Online Application.
 Refer to the Curriculum tab for more information regarding the program.

-For more information, questions about the program, or for individual appointments
+For more information or questions about the program and admissions, or for individual appointments.

 Mathematics Teacher Leadership Cohort Program Sequence

 - CURRINS 720: Teacher Leadership: Standards & Curriculum

 Face-to Face Meeting Dates/Times: September 2 – October 14, Wednesdays from 5:00 – 8:30 pm

 - CURRINS 626: Math Focus: Early Number & Algebraic Reasoning